By Jane Parent

 Step No. 3: Take Your Time

-At the end of the day, building a safe, capable driver takes time—a lot of time—behind the wheel.
+At the end of the day, teaching driving skills and building a safe, capable driver takes time—a lot of time—behind the wheel.

 “The only thing that removes your teen from that high risk group is experience,” says Ned Overbeke of Overbeke Driving School in Orange, Ohio.

-That’s why parents need to be prepared to spend lots of time driving with their teenager.
+That’s why parents must prepare themselves mentally to spend lots of time driving with their teenager.
 Many states require 50 hours of supervised in-car experience, but “that is a bare minimum.
 A hundred hours would be better,” says Hayes.
 “New drivers have to think about every single step because they have no experience.
 The more they drive, the less they will have to think about each step,” adds Hayes.

 Step No. 4: Keep Watching

 The big day arrives and your teenager earns her license.
 Don’t relax just yet.
-In fact, say experts, newly minted drivers need to be kept on a short leash.
+In fact, say experts, parents should keep newly minted drivers need on a short leash.

 “Having a license means that your kid has met the bare minimum for competency,” says Overbeke.
 “He is the same inexperienced driver seven minutes after he gets that license that he was before.”